Platinum: Early uses

 Archaeologists have discovered traces of platinum in the gold used in ancient Egyptian burials.
-For example, a small box from burial of Shepenupet II was found to be decorated with gold-platinum hieroglyphics.
+For example, a small box from burial of Shepenupet II was found to be decorated with gold-platinum hieroglyphs.
 However, the extent of early Egyptians' knowledge of the metal is unclear.
-It is quite possible they did not recognize there was platinum in their gold.
+It is possible they did not recognize there was platinum in their gold.

 The metal was used by Native Americans near modern-day Esmeraldas, Ecuador to produce artifacts of a white gold-platinum alloy.
 Archeologists usually associate the tradition of platinum-working in South America with the La Tolita Culture (c.
 600 BCE – 200 CE), but precise dates and location are difficult, as most platinum artifacts from the area were bought secondhand through the antiquities trade rather than obtained by direct archeological excavation.
 To work the metal, they would combine gold and platinum powders by sintering.
 The resulting gold–platinum alloy would then be soft enough to shape with tools.
 The platinum used in such objects was not the pure element, but rather a naturally occurring mixture of the platinum group metals, with small amounts of palladium, rhodium, and iridium.